TatshSiow/HyperOptimize/README.md

 * **MIUI** not tested
 * **Brick Rescue Module** is always recommended
 * **NOT GUARANTEED** to work on all builds
-* Please manually change the _install.sh_ script if you want specific apps to not be disabled (eg. Gboard)

 Tested on EliteROM (Xiaomi 13:Fuxi)

+## Customize the disable applist
+* Edit the _install.sh_ script if you want specific apps to not be disabled (eg. Gboard)

 ## How to install?
 Flash the zip in Magisk.